ddozza54/happyNewYear/README.md

 # happyNewYear
-Make new year's goal and check out.
+Make new year's goals and check out.